CodingKoopa/comet-observatory/docs/blog_article.md

-## Disillusionment with the Linux Desktop Environment
+## About the Linux Desktop Environment

 ### A retrospective